The author lays his ideas on the table of the cafe.

 - The internal voice of Denis Sellars; he is against everything and everyone, and has suicidal mood swings;

-- A fervently romantic voice talking about and being acknowledged as The City of Edinburgh, a highly emotional, passionate and fanciful imaginary and guiding voice;
+- A fervently romantic voice identifying as The City of Edinburgh, an emotional, passionate and fanciful imaginary and guiding voice;

 - The actual descriptions of what is really happening;

 - and Denis' external voice; frustrated and battling against what appear to be constant, forcible sexual urges;

 There are also in the first half of The Sinner alone, at least two attempts by MacGregor to describe the stream of consciousness thoughts of a man during sexual intercourse.